University of Oslo: 1945–2000

 By 1968, revolutionary political ideas had taken root in earnest among university students.
 The "Student Uprising" became a turning point in the history of universities throughout the western world.
 Often, the outlook for students in the 1960s was bleak.
 More than ever before came from non-academic backgrounds and had few role models.
 The "University of the Masses" was unable to lift all its students to the "lofty, elite positions" enjoyed by prior generations of academics.
 Many students dissociated themselves, therefore, from the so-called "establishment" and from the way it functioned.
 Many were impatient and wanted to use their knowledge to change society.
 It was thought that academics should stand in solidarity with the underprivileged.

-The most fundamental change in the student population was the increasing proportion of women students.
+The most fundamental change in the student population was the increasing proportion of female students.
 Throughout the 1970s, the number of women increased until it made up the majority of students.
 At the same time, the university became a centre for the organised women's liberation movement, which emerged in the 1970s.

 Up until the millennium, the number of students enrolled at the university rose exponentially.
 In 1992, UiO implemented a restriction on admissions for all of its faculties for the first time.
 A large part of the explanation for the high student numbers was thought to be found in the poor job market.
 In 1996, there were 38,265 students enrolled at UiO.
 This level was approximately 75 per cent above the average during the 1970s and 1980s.
 The strong rise in student numbers during the 1990s was attributed partly to the poor labour market.